johnwarmour/rag_python_ollama/README.md

 ### Persistent Storage

 By default, all data lives inside the container and is lost when the container is removed.
-To persist it, mount three paths when creating the container:
+To persist it, mount these paths when creating the container:

 ```bash
 docker create --name rag-gemma3-dev \